amida-tech/orange-api/docs/src/patients.md

 Upload the image avatar of a specific patient.
 Again, file extensions can be added to the URL but are ignored and will not be used to convert the image format.
 Note that for this endpoint, raw binary data should be `POST`ed rather than `application/json`-encoded data.

+The user needs write access to the patient.

 Also note that this endpoint uses `POST` not `PUT` contrary to REST resource routing conventions.